cbrownstein/cbrownstein.github.io/index.md

 Zapus).
 They may be valid for other flavors and versions of Ubuntu (and possibly other Linux distributions).
-If they are, [please let me know](mailto:cbrownstein@liquidityllc.com) so that I may update these instructions and give your credit for your contribution.
+If they are, [please let me know](mailto:cbrownstein@liquidityllc.com) so that I may update these instructions and give you credit for your contribution.

 These instructions assume that you already have your YubiKey working with `gpg` and that an authentication subkey is already loaded onto your YubiKey.